dcorn-stone/High_Seas-Skyblock_Macro/README.md

   <If the program doesn't respond after you have pressed the start button, it's normal, because thie value is time that the program needs to sleep for>

-with/without key 'w' pressed:
+press 'w':
-  If your farm needs you to farm with 'w' and other keys pressed at the same time, set this to true, otherwise just leave it false.
+  If your farm needs you to farm with 'w' and other keys pressed at the same time, tick this, otherwise just leave it blank.

 Initial button/Button after lane changed: